Boiga dendrophila: Etymology

 The subspecific name, levitoni, is in honor of American herpetologist Alan E. Leviton (born 1930).

 Taxonomy

 B. dendrophila sensu lato (including B. d. melanota), was found to be paraphyletic to Boiga tanahjampeana.
 In 2021 it was proposed to elevate B. melanota to a separate species to preserve the monophyly of remaining B. dendrophila.

 Habitat

 Despite one of its common names, mangrove snake, B. dendrophila is found more often in lowland rainforests than in the mangrove swamps from which its common name is derived.

 Diet

-B. dendrophila feeds on reptiles, birds, and small mammals in the wild.
+B. dendrophila feeds on reptiles (such as the hatchlings of green sea turtles), birds (possibly including milky storks), and small mammals (possibly including large treeshrews).

 Venom

 In common with other colubrids, mangrove snakes have a Duvernoy's gland on the posterior end of the eye with a duct that connects to the rear fangs.
 The snake needs to chew in order to release the venom, which is released gradually.
 The venom of the mangrove cat snake is weak, the fangs in the rear are not large, and it is difficult for the snake to open its mouth wide enough to sink the fangs into a human leg or arm; as of 2016, there are no confirmed fatalities.
 Denmotoxin is a three-finger toxin that has been identified in the venom of mangrove cat snakes, and is the first fully characterized bird-specific toxin.

 Although envenomation of humans is mild, visually, because of the alternation of black and yellow crossbands and triangular body cross section, the mangrove cat snake can be confused with the banded krait, which is extremely venomous.